alexandersanchezjr/exact-sum/README.md

 # exact-sum
+Peter received money from his parents this week and wants to spend it all buying books.
+But he does not read a book so fast, because he likes to enjoy every single word while he is reading.
+In this way, it takes him a week to finish a book.
+As Peter receives money every two weeks, he decided to buy two books, then he can read them until receive more money.
+As he wishes to spend all the money, he should choose two books whose prices summed up are equal to the money that he has.
+It is a little bit difficult to find these books, so Peter asks your help to find them.

 ### **Input**
 Each test case starts with 2 ≤ N ≤ 10000, the number of available books.
 Next line will have N